-Letter to Freedom of Information Commissioner, regarding refusal to disclose advice from Michelle Charbonneau (PSA) to Don McRae, Executive Director of BC Stats, given one day prior to dismissal of Population Analyst.
+Letter to Freedom of Information Commissioner, regarding refusal to disclose advice from Michelle Charbonneau (PSA) to Don McRae, Executive Director of BC Stats, given one day prior to my dismissal from pubic service.

 New Evidence Proves BC Provincial Government Efforts to Discriminate

 Letter to BC Ministers of Labour and of Citizens' Services...Freedom of Information package highlights

 1) the BCPSA reasoning for not allowing discrimination / human rights grievance to proceed is unjustifiable,